 - Consider what sort of fallback support will be used to care for the person with dementia if the primary caregiver has a health setback.

 Here are some tips and suggestions for primary caregivers for retaining balance through such times.
 Oh, and please do not let these suggestions be a source of stress.
 Take it in small bites, and a day at a time.
 Caregivers should be gentle with themselves.
 That is far more important than trying to be a good or perfect caregiver.
 The more self-compassionate and realistic caregivers are, the less stressed they will be.
-That may create a much better home environment than doing everything “good”.
+That may create a much better home environment than doing everything considered good.

 Pull in other family members to do some tasks.
 These may not be care tasks.
 If other tasks are taken off the primary caregiver’s task-load, the caregiver may be better able to handle care tasks.

 Focus on essential tasks and objectives, and try to design tasks to meet multiple objectives at the same time.
 Look at all the work that is being done or needs to be done.
-See what is essential, what is desirable, and what is not really required.
+Determine what is essential, what is desirable, and what is not really required.
 Focus on essentials.
 See if these can be handled so that they meet more than one function.
 Do this in ways that work for the caregiver and the person being cared for – there is no standard list.

 But here is one example – the task of making the person with dementia wash her hands can become an occasion to chat and engage the person – maybe use a rhyme to count fingers and also lather the soap and joke about bubbles.
-This gets an essential task done while also providing some cognitive stimulation and fun.
+This gets an essential task done while providing some cognitive stimulation and fun.

 Or while doing a mundane task like shelling peas, see if it can be done sitting with the person with dementia and maybe give her a few pods to peel.
 That makes it a time of interaction while also getting a required chore done.
 Use creativity for this, but remain safe.

 Don’t increase the care workload unless very essential.
-When making changes, substitute existing tasks with others that are more suitable in these changed times.
+When making changes, substitute existing tasks with others that are more suitable for these changed times.
 When it comes to care tasks or house work, there is always more that can be done.
 But as many have discovered, homes get by without all tasks being done perfectly.
 Choose a routine that doesn’t tire, or at least doesn’t tire too much.
 Opt for sustainable, not perfect.

 Also, stay connected with friends.
 Maybe rotate calling through a list of contacts so as to touch base with a few friends every day.

-In this COVID scenario, the changed ways of working and constraints, and with the risk seniors face being high, care management depends a lot on ability to use technology and to network.
+In this COVID scenario, with the changed ways of working and constraints, and with the risk seniors face being high, care management depends a lot on ability to use technology and to network.
 Many caregivers are seniors themselves, often with comorbidities and health challenges.
 Even simple tasks like vegetable shopping become time consuming acts.

-In general, being dependent and helpless can be very demoralizing.
-Being confined can be difficult to handle.
-No one is certain how long the restrictions and challenges posed by COVID-19 and related preventive measures will continue or how these will change over time.
+No one is certain how long the COVID 19 risk and related preventive measures will continue or how these will change over time.
 But with some effort, caregivers can build an information base and skills to handle it better and also find ways to tap others for help selectively when needed.

 Those trying to help families can use the above discussion to identify areas to help.
 Some suggestions are also listed below: